Tuesday, July 8, 2014

 AEF would still participate in the school, but Tom would select the teachers from ministries allied with him as well as some of the current instructors from AEF.
 The AEF instructors were really taking a step down.
 They were once again under white supervision.
 I was to be dean, lecturer, and project lead.
 Tom would be the school president, but uninvolved in the day-to-day affairs.

 As dean, I would be an unpaid member of the Rhema staff.
 It became my responsibility to recruit students, supervise curriculum, manage budget and rehab the campus.
 Although I was responsible for implementation of the curriculum, there were certain classes that Tom insisted be taught to reflect his connection with the Faith Movement.
-SEBI was already a pentecostal institution, so miracle ministry was already an emphasis.
+SEBI was already a Pentecostal Christian institution, so miracle ministry was already an emphasis.
 For Tom, the most important additions would be classes on prosperity (giving with an expectation of bountiful rewards) and confession (speaking realities into existence)—the two main emphases of Kenneth Hagin of Rhema-Tulsa.

 I was troubled with how both of these doctrines were applied.
-Tom picked his close friend, Peter McKenzie (Church Team Ministries International, http://ctmiworld.com/eng/library/peter-mckenzie/), to teach “faith and confession.”
+Tom picked his close friend, Peter McKenzie (Church Team Ministries International, https://ctmi.org/team/peter-mckenzie/), to teach “faith and confession.”
 I volunteered to teach the class on prosperity to try to give it some biblical context.
 I was already feeling pressure over the prosperity teaching.
-My home church in Louisville, John Osteen’s Lakewood Church in Houston and all churches with the Rhema name insisted that those associated with them adhere to this teaching.
+My home church in Louisville, John Osteen’s Lakewood Church in Houston (both of which sent us $500/mo) and all ministries with the Kenneth Hagin’s “Rhema Church-Word of Faith” movement, insisted that those associated with them adhere to this teaching.

 Tom Deuschle, as a graduate of Rhema Bible School in Tulsa, strongly adhered to the “faith and confession” distortion of biblical teaching on giving.
 This asserts 10% tithing as a minimum expectation.
-Once this minimum was met, the Christian could expect God to pour out blessings and prosperity as the rain falls from the sky.
+Once this minimum was met, the Christian could expect God to pour out blessings and prosperity ‘as the rain falls from the sky.’
 Indeed, the more one gave, the more blessing and prosperity one should “expect.”
 Since such a believer has this faith expectation of God, he or she should “confess” that prosperity with their lips and thus manifest the prosperity into reality.
-This confession message was the primary emphasis of Kenneth Hagin, the founder of Rhema.
-He had made his career ripping Mark 11:22-24 out of its context and reconstituting it as the elementary principle of the Christian living.
+This “confession” message was the primary emphasis of Kenneth Hagin, the founder of Rhema.
+He had made his career ripping Mark 11:22-24 out of its context and reconstituting it as the elementary principle of Christian living.
 I quote from the King James Version here as it is Hagin’s preferred translation:

 Have faith in God.
 For verily I say unto you, That whosoever shall say unto this mountain, Be thou removed, and be thou cast into the sea; and shall not doubt in his heart, but shall believe those things he saith shall come to pass; he shall have whatsoever he saith.
 Therefore I say unto you, What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them.
-(Mark 11:22-24 KJV emphasis mine)
+[Mark 11:22-24 KJV-emphasis mine]

-This idea of “having what you say” is the core of “faith teaching.”
-It puts humankind in God’s class of being as a creator.
+This idea of “having what you say” is the core of Hagin’s “Faith Teaching.”
+It puts humankind in God’s class of being a creator.
 The thinking is that when God created the heavens and earth in Genesis chapter 1, the means was speech—the Word of God.
-Jesus is the “Word incarnate” (John 1:1-3).
+Jesus is the “Word Incarnate” (John 1:1-3).
 As such, it was Jesus as the Word who spoke creation into existence.
-Since we are created in God’s image and likeness, believers in Jesus have the incarnate Word indwelling them by the Holy Spirit.
+Since we are created in God’s image and likeness, believers in Jesus have the “Incarnate Word” indwelling them by the Holy Spirit.
 Therefore, when Christians speak by faith, they are godlike creators.
 Each faith-spoken utterance creates reality.
 Faith speaks healing, success, well-being, blessing and prosperity.
-When combined with the appropriate giving at or above the minimum tithe level, the person of faith creates reality by speaking just as Jesus, the incarnate Word, did at creation.
+When combined with the appropriate giving at or above the minimum tithe level, the person of faith creates reality by speaking just as Jesus, the Incarnate Word, did at creation.
 According to this teaching, if you are not prospering, indeed if you have any needs at all, it is because you have not met the minimum tithe and/or are not “believing and confessing.”

 If you are theologically and biblically untrained this all sounds plausible—it even sounds exciting!
 What could be better than being “like God” as a creator?
 Of course, the downside would be that you can also bring negative things to fruition by having the wrong confession—speaking the wrong things, things that are not of faith.
 Then you are at the mercy of Satan and his fallen angels who seek to defeat the purposes of God.
 If the believer is working at cross-purposes with God by engaging in defeatist speech, the result can be disastrous.
 No wonder so many who adhere to this doctrine find themselves obsessed with what Satan (the devil) is doing.
 They try to remedy the situation by rebuking devilish powers.
 They spend most of their effort speaking defensively against Satan rather than trusting God.